-We have been advised by the representatives of the underwriters that the Notes of each series sold by the underwriters to the public will initially be offered at the respective prices set forth on the cover of this prospectus supplement.
-Any Notes sold by the underwriters to securities dealers may be sold at a discount from the initial public offering price of up to 0.500% of the principal amount of the Notes.
-Any such securities dealers may resell any Notes purchased from the underwriters to certain other brokers or dealers at a discount from the initial public offering price of up to 0.350% of the principal amount of the Notes.
+We have been advised by the representatives of the underwriters that the Notes of each series sold by the underwriters to the public will initially be offered at the respective price set forth on the cover of this prospectus supplement.
+Any Notes sold by the underwriters to securities dealers may be sold at a discount from the initial public offering price of up to 0.150% of the principal amount of the 2014 Notes and up to 0.35% of the principal amount of the 2016 Notes.
+Any such securities dealers may resell any Notes purchased from the underwriters to certain other brokers or dealers at a discount from the initial public offering price of up to 0.075% of the principal amount of the 2014 Notes and up to 0.21% of the principal amount of the 2016 Notes.
 After the initial offering of the Notes to the public, the underwriters may from time to time change the public offering price and other selling terms.